-The exhibition will showcase 42 of Alexander McKenzie's most significant works, many of which have not been seen before together as they are largely from private collections.
+The exhibition showcased 42 of Alexander McKenzie's most significant works, many of which had not been seen before together as they were largely from private collections.

 For McKenzie the landscape is both a place for contemplation and a metaphor for personal journeys.
 Created entirely in his mind’s eye and conjured from imagination and memory, his uninhabited landscapes are places that do not exist but are a means of exploring personal and historical narratives through symbols and metaphors.

 While his works have an underlying sense of familiarity, they are more evocative of otherness than a representation of a specific place, and they instantly transport the viewer into a dreamlike otherworld.
 The visual symbols, located in a maze-like formation in each work, provide a pathway for the viewer to navigate the underlying narrative.

 "The suggested journey and choices of direction in each of these paintings reflect the decisions, both temporal and spiritual, that all of us must make in our lives" said Alexander McKenzie.

 McKenzie, six times a finalist in the Archibald Art Prize and a nine time finalist in the Wynne Prize, knew he wanted to be an artist from a young age.
 Born into a creative Scottish family, Alexander’s artistic pursuits were encouraged from an early age.

 "My father developed drawings to illustrate his stories to me of growing up in Scotland and the war years and of his working life in Glasgow.
 My mother was a free-spirit and educator who also encouraged all creative pursuits.
 By age 11, my paintings had become so prolific and consistent that they had taken over the house in which I grew up in Sydney’s western suburbs, so much so my parents gave me a spare room to use as a dedicated studio" said Alexander McKenzie.